-During 2008, the debt service and capital project funds that were included in the trust accounts at American National Bank (ANB) were invested in the Federated Treasury Obligations Fund.
+The capital project funds that were included in the trust accounts at American National Bank (ANB) were invested in the Federated Treasury Obligations Fund.
 This portfolio is a money market mutual fund which invests in U.S. Treasury obligations, which are fully guaranteed as to principal and interest by the United States, with maturities of 13 months or less and repurchase agreements collateralized by U.S. Treasury obligations.
 The Federated Treasury Obligation Fund is rated AAAm by Standard & Poor's.
-As of December 31, 2008, the District had \$3,618,556 invested in the Federal Treasury Obligation Fund.

-Cash and investments are restricted for the following purposes as of December 31, 2008:
+Cash and investments are restricted for the following purposes as of December 31, 2009: